simonedelpopolo/koorie/README.md

 export default async () => {

     // Object [ koorie.routes ] is an object 'container'
     // the route property set to an empty string will answer to http://localhost:3001
     // the asyncFunction property will import dynamically the route index
     // these two properties are required
     // routes always declared as async function returning an Answer
     // the incoming property should be set if the route responds to a GET|POST|PUT|DELETE request
-    // in this case it will answer at http://localhost:3001 and the request will be GET [?give_me_file=allright] routes.list.push( { route:'', asyncFunction: ( await import( './routes/index/route.js' ) ).index, incoming: 'give_me_file'  } )
+    // in this case it will answer at http://localhost:3001 and the request will be GET [?give_me_file=alright] routes.list.push( { route:'', asyncFunction: ( await import( './routes/index/route.js' ) ).index, incoming: 'give_me_file'  } )

-    // the koorie.routes.set() will do type checking of the given object and registering the route inside Object [ koorie.routes ] await routes.set()
+    // the koorie.routes.set() will do type check of the given object and registering the route inside Object [ koorie.routes ] await routes.set()
 }